 There are few sports that offer as much action to bet on as the NBA does.
-The lengthy regular season includes 82 games, and multiple nights each week are filled with several pro basketball games during the season.
-With sports betting on the rise, it’s only natural that people are going to wager on the NBA more frequently, and because of that we’ve put together this list of NBA betting tips to help keep you on the winning track.
+In most seasons, the lengthy regular season includes 82 games, and multiple nights each week are filled with several pro basketball games during the season.
+As a result of the COVID-19 pandemic shaking up the basketball schedule, this year’s NBA season will consist of 72 games.
+With sports betting on the rise, it’s only natural that people are going to wager on the NBA more frequently, and because of that, we’ve put together this list of NBA betting tips to help keep you on the winning track.

-In this article, we’ll cover the follow NBA betting tips.
+In this article, we’ll cover the following NBA betting tips.

 - Bankroll Management

 - Flat Betting

 - Talent. vs. Coaching and Effort